 Getting a better control of vendor data helps to mitigate a whole host of supply chain risks, boosting supplier diversity, getting a grip on spend management and improving risk management.

 The diversity of platforms available in the procurement marketplace now extends far and wide, and should be used to clean up supplier data and document all necessary information within one platform that can be updated in real time.
-One final warning to the room: procurement must remember supplier management does not end once the contract is signed but has to be carefully managed and updated throughout the entire relationship.
+Procurement must remember that supplier management does not end once the contract is signed but has to be carefully managed and updated throughout the entire contract life.

 This article is a piece of independent writing by a member of Procurement Leaders’ content team.